bryanwb/bryanwb.github.io/src/pages/learn/learn.md

 note1: I added [Computer Science from the Bottum Up](https://www.bottomupcs.com/) as it is a nice hands-on tutorial writing low-level C programs on Linux.

-To be frank, this process is more than a little daunting.
-I have two small children and my wife has a demanding career of her own.
-This might take me five years.

 ## Fun projects/reading